Mission Plaza Injury Medical Clinic, PA

 Lumbar Vertebrae

 The lumbar vertebrae increase in size from L1 through L5.
-These are the vertebrae that take the body’s weight along with any loading force that can create biomechanical stress.
+These vertebrae bear the body’s weight, along with any loading force that can create biomechanical stress.
 The pedicles are longer and wider than the thoracic spine pedicles, and the spinous processes are horizontal and square.
 The neural passageway is large, but nerve root compression is very common due to disc herniation from poor posture, prolonged sitting, improper lifting, etc.

 Vertebrae’s Purpose

 The vertebrae range in size, with the cervical region being the smallest.
 The lumbar low back region is the largest.
 The vertebral bodies of the spinal column are what bear the weight.
 The body’s upper weight is dispersed through the spine to the sacrum and pelvis.
-The natural curves in the spine provide resistance and flexibility by distributing the body’s weight, and axial loads/forces sustained when in motion.
+The spine’s natural curves provide resistance and flexibility by distributing the body’s weight and axial loads/forces sustained during motion.
 Vertebrae are made up of many elements critical to the overall function of the spine.
-This includes the intervertebral discs and facet joints.
+These include the intervertebral discs and facet joints.
 Functions of the spinal/vertebral column include:

 Protection Spinal Cord